 One way could be by creating content backing the happy spirit that your brand exhibits on the website and social media.
 For Christmas, for instance, a list of gift ideas would make for great content.
 By including your products on it, you can boost customer conversion rate easily.
 You may also put up shareable footage of a behind-the-scenes celebration at your office.

 Even more importantly, begin conversations with your audience for ideas on content.
 Encourage them so that they will share their experience with your products.
-Create branded hashtags for such UGC to promote the trust people associate with your brand.
+Create branded hashtags for such user generated content (UGC) to promote the trust people associate with your brand.

 3. Take and put up great product photos